-The final agenda shall be cleared by the Chairperson in advance of circulation to Members.
-All matters for consideration of the Authority shall be clearly identified as to whether it is for information, discussion, or decision.
+Each matter for consideration by the Authority shall be clearly identified as to whether it is for information, discussion, or decision.

 In exceptional circumstances a Member may raise a matter at a meeting not set out in the agenda subject to that Member providing advance notice to the Chairperson.
 The matter may be discussed or decided upon if the majority of the Members present agree to the addition of that matter to the agenda.